Free things to do this fall in Montréal

 Montréal sights and sounds

-Discover some of Montréal's liveliest neighbourhoods through live music, activities, food and drink throughout September and into October at ephemeral open-air market spaces Jardins Gamelin near the Village, the Old Port's Marché des Éclusiers and Les Jardineries on the Esplanade Financière Sun Life at Olympic Park.
-Montréal’s public markets, including Jean-Talon Market and Atwater Market, always make for colourful browsing – if the weather's agreeable, pick up something seasonal to eat and go for a picnic in the park.
-Get there and everywhere on transit, by foot or by bike – check out our guide to bike paths, bicycle rentals, Bixi and all things biking in Montréal.
+Discover some of Montréal's liveliest neighbourhoods through live music, activities, food and drink throughout September and into October at ephemeral open-air spaces Jardins Gamelin near the Village, the Old Port's Marché des Éclusiers and Les Jardineries on the Esplanade of the Olympic Park.
+Montréal’s public markets, including Jean Talon Market and Atwater Market, always make for colourful browsing – if the weather's agreeable, pick up something seasonal to eat and go for a picnic in the park.
+The Montreal Vegan Festival features food, workshops, films and more from September 21 to 22 at the Montréal Convention Centre.
+Get there and everywhere on transit, by foot or by bike – check out our guide to bike paths, bicycle rentals, BIXI and all things biking in Montréal.

 Free music, dance and more